A day at Ridgway School for a new entrant

 A bell rings at 1.35pm, and the children come back to class for the afternoon roll and a story.

 The afternoon programme varies and can include topic discussions, art, music, P.E. kapa haka or assemblies.
-We have not yet set a day or time for using the bike track on Wednesdays at 1:40pm or Fri 9.30 - 10am.
+We have not yet set a day or time for using the bike track, but will inform parents in a future panui about when this is starting.
 Many children bring their own bike or scooter and helmet and we welcome parent help.

 Book bags (also called journal covers or reading pouches) and any notices for parents are put into school bags before children go home.
 Every day your child will bring home at least one book and a word caterpillar; please read the book with your child or listen to them read.
 Make reading a fun experience, e.g. when your child gets stuck on a word just tell them what it is rather than asking them to work it out.
 Word caterpillars have five commonly used words written on them.
 The intention is - seeing and reading the words regularly makes them easily recognisable.

 Parents/caregivers wait outside the classroom by the tables immediately outside Rooms 4 and 5 to collect their children after school.
 If it's raining parents can wait in the shelter outside Room 1 until their child is dismissed from class.
 Allow plenty of time to find a park, even if it means parking further away from the school and walking to it.
 Always cross safely at the pedestrian crossings and park legally at all times.
-Please don't risk your safety or that of children because of bad weather or because you are in a hurry.
+Please don't risk the safety of your's or other's children because of bad weather or because you are in a hurry.

 R-cards are given out throughout the day to encourage or reward Ridgway's school values: Responsibility, Resourcefulness, Respect and Resilience.
 We also run a marble jar whole class reward system.

 Parents are encouraged to read the Kōtare weekly email, the school newsletter, and also to check the calendar on the school website regularly to keep up with school events.